Retail stores, right?

 Nothing makes me want to go Patrick Bateman on someone more than a retail clothing store.

-I can barely make it in the door before someone who’s clearly consumed one too many Adderall rushes over to greet me.
+I can barely make it through the door before an associate (usually on a lethal dose of Adderall) rushes over to greet me.

-So after my heart rate stabilizes, all I can think about is how much I really just want to commend this perky creature for managing to portray that level of extreme, unrealistic happiness over a stranger walking through the door. (“That drama was so convincing I almost thought you were Meryl Streep.
-Now thank the Academy and kindly move aside.”)
+After my heart rate stabilizes, all I want to do is commend this perky creature for managing to portray that level of extreme [unrealistic] enthusiasm for my presence.
+(Very theatrical display.
+Now please, thank the Academy and kindly move aside.)

 But I refrain.

-Yes, hi, I’m doing fine.
+Yeah hi, I’m doing fine.
 No, you can’t help me find anything.
-I’m almost 30 years old and I’ve spent quite a bit of time shopping in my life, so I’m pretty familiar with what to do here.
-I’ve also lived life long enough to know how to ask questions, so if I need your help, your opinion, information on sales you’re having, or if I just get a sudden urge to make a new friend, I’ll be sure to let you know.
+I’m almost 30 years old and I have eyes and hands, so I’m pretty familiar with what to do here.
+I’ve also been alive long enough to have mastered the art of asking questions, so if I need your help, your opinion, or a reminder about the sale you’ve already informed me of six times (all of which I tuned out), I’ll be sure to let you know.

 The truth is, I really prefer the “I’m-here-if-you-need-me” type when it comes to my sales clerk.
-This is not Pretty Woman, we are not on Rodeo Drive or Fifth Avenue, and I promise not to get a complex if you and I don’t exchange more than four words while I’m here.
+This is not Pretty Woman.
+We are not on Rodeo Drive or Fifth Avenue.
+And I promise not to get a complex if you and I don’t exchange more than two words while I’m here.

 While we’re at it, there’s no need to check on me while I’m in the dressing room.
 Once again, I learned how to button and zip things when I was quite young.
 You don’t have to ask what my name is and write it on a cute little dry erase board (although it is adorable) that hangs on the door.
 As traumatizing as trying on clothes can be, I don’t think I’ll forget my name while I’m in here.
-It’s not like the pair of jeans I brought in here suddenly transformed into a wedding dress or anything.
-Relax.
-I’ll be fine.
+As long as the jeans I brought in here don’t suddenly transform into a wedding dress, I’ll be good.

-If and when I come to purchase this item, it’s unnecessary to ask if I “found everything okay”.
+If and when I come to purchase the item I’ve chosen, it’s unnecessary to ask if I “found everything okay.”
 If I didn’t, we wouldn’t be conducting this transaction now, would we?
 And no, you can’t have my email address, phone number, mother’s maiden name, college transcripts, or first born child.
-I don’t have your rewards card and before you even ask, I don’t want it.
+I don’t have your rewards card and before you even ask, no. I don’t want it.

 I know.
 The benefits are enormous.
 I’ll save so much money.
-I could save 20 percent right this instant.
+I could save 20 percent right at this very moment.
 I’d be crazy not to sign up.
-Your rewards program will literally cook and serve me dinner.
+A membership to your rewards program will literally cook and serve me dinner.
 It will fetch my slippers.
 It sounds amazing.
 And it’s still gonna be a no.